ScaleDynamics/samples/facebook-auth/README.md

 import '@warpjs/engine'
 ```

-- Import and call generated function as a npm library thanks to redux-saga (`./src/sagas/users.js`):
+- Import and call generated function as a npm library (`./src/index.js`):

 ```js
 import { getMovies } from 'warp-server'